 The heart is the first organ to form in a developing baby.
-The heart starts beating 22 days after conception.1 By 24 days, the heartbeat can be measured using transvaginal ultrasound technology in most viable pregnancies.2 Over the next four weeks, the average heart rate rises from 98 beats per minute at 3 ½ weeks to 175 beats per minute at 7 weeks post conception.3
+The heart starts beating 22 days after conception, placing it in the sixth gestational week.1 By 24 days, the heartbeat can be measured using transvaginal ultrasound technology in most viable pregnancies.2 Over the next four weeks, the average heart rate rises from 110 beats per minute at at the beginning of 6 weeks gestation to 173 beats per minute at the end of 9 weeks gestation.3

 Become A Defender of Life